omkarsaple/Om/aws.md

 this key is very important like without this key you can not open your file

-11.now click on launch you can see ur instance
+11.now click on launch you can see ur instance: